 - American Dragon: Jake Long: "Bite Father, Bite Son" revolves around this trope.
 Jake's dad Jonathan brings him to work, but overhears Jake calling him a wimp.
 Meanwhile, Jake has to fend off a group of vampires who believe Jonathan is the American Dragon.

 - Codename: Kids Next Door: In "Operation: O.F.F.I.C.E.", Numbuh 4 is brought to "Take Your Daughter to Work Day" by his father, despite not wanting to be there.
-He ends up uncovering a plot by Mr. Boss to send all the daughters (including Numbuh 4) in a rocket to Pluto so his employees will have more time to work for him.
+He ends up uncovering a plot by Mr. Boss to send all the daughters (including Numbuhs 3 and 4) in a rocket to Pluto so his employees will have more time to work for him.
+After the two operatives foil this plot, Numbuh 4's father plans to bring him back next week for Take Your Son to Work Day, much to his chagrin.

 - In The Fairly Oddparents episode "The Boss of Me", Timmy goes with his dad to his job at the pencil factory.
 There, he wishes for an everlasting pencil and is made the new boss.